HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 Let's start.
 First of all, we need to generate SSH keys to connect our EC2 instances.

-### Create key pairs on AWS to connect newly created servers
+### Generate key pairs and import in AWS to connect newly created servers
 <br>

 **Step 1 - Generate SSH key pair**

-Generate an SSH key pair if you don't already have one.
+Generate an SSH key pairs in your local machine if you don't already have one.
 You can use tools like `ssh-keygen` to generate an SSH key pair.

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"